 Judy Layher (left), daughter of Frank Graham, presented the 2015 Frank Graham 4-H Volunteer Leadership award to Ruth Mellor on March 13.
 The award recognizes leaders who work to guide 4-H youth.
 For the past 27 years, Ruth has led a variety of projects, served as assistant club leader and club leader for the Harvester Club, which she continues to lead to this day.
 She also has advised, coached and assisted 4-Hers in state and national competitions.

-Scott Killpack, Agronomy/Natural Resource Specialist and County Program Director, is retiring with 32 years of service to University of Missouri Extension – 19 of those years in St. Charles County.
+Scott Killpack, Agronomy/Natural Resource Specialist and County Program Director, retired with 32 years of service to University of Missouri Extension, 19 of those years in St. Charles County.
 Countless residents have benefited from his expertise and passion to educate and to provide science-based information in an easy-to-understand way.
 Scott and his wife will be moving to Idaho to be closer to their family.
-His last day in the office is March 31.
+His last day in the office was March 31.